5 Simple Ways to Protect Your Dachshund in Cold Weather

 - Keep your home humidified.
 Dry heat can cause dry, itchy skin on your doxie.

-- Avoid giving your pup a bath in winter.
-Bathing too often can strip away your Dachshund’s natural oils, causing itchy, dry skin and paws.
+- Avoid giving your Dachshund a bath in the winter.
+Bathing too often can strip away their natural oils, causing itchy, dry skin and paws.